 Ed burst into the room.
 He reached overhead and pulled a string that lighted the room with one bulb.
 There on the floor Vic Richards was bound and lying on his side.
 "Get this man a pair of sunglasses," he ordered.
 "Sgt.
 Brown, Vic.
 Chief Ironside sent me."

 An officer handed Richards a pair of glasses.
 Vic put them on.
 "Is Ironside here?"

 "He's right outside.
 So is Barbara," Ed said as he untied him.
 "Don't try to move.
 We have an ambulance right outside.
-Chief Ironside has ordered us to take you to the hospital.
-Ed told one of the officers to have them bring in a stretcher to take Richards out on.
+Chief Ironside has ordered us to take you to the hospital."
+Ed told one of the officers to have a stretcher brought in to take Richards out on.
 The officer disappeared through the door.
 A few minutes later two paramedics came through the door.
-After checking Richard's vital signs, they lifted him onto the stretcher.
+After checking Richards' vital signs, they lifted him onto the stretcher.
 Ed and Fran followed the paramedics out the door.
 When they reached the chief, they stopped.

 "I guess I should say thank you," Vic said.
 "But quite frankly I was hoping never to see you again."

 "I understand.
 And you don't have to thank me.
 I am just doing my job," Ironside said.
 "Barbara is in the van.
-She is going to ride to the hospital with you," Ironside told him.
+She is going to ride to the hospital with you."

 "She contacted you then?"
 Vic surmised.